SunnyApp/flutter_contact/example/README.md

-# contacts_service_example
+# flutter_contact_example

-Demonstrates how to use the contacts_service plugin.
+Demonstrates how to use the flutter_contact plugin.

 ## Getting Started